 PAGS’ mission is to promote financial democratization in Brazil, a country dominated by a few powerful banking institutions, to which a vast majority of the population do not have access.
 Nowadays, millions of micro and small entrepreneurs (previously unbanked) and consumers are users of PAGS’ services, which represents a relevant financial inclusion, made in practice and with visible results across the country.
 PAGS offers everything in a simple, digital, mobile-first and cost-effective solution.

 The ESG vocation in PAGS was born centered in our relationship with both merchants and consumers.
 The company has been generating a great positive impact on society throughout millions of stakeholders.
-Currently, PAGS has more than 12 million active clients and 7.7 active merchants, with 28% of them under 30 years old and doing business for the first time supported by our financial technology solutions.
+Currently, PAGS has more than 15.8 million active clients and 7.3 active merchants, with 40% of formalization ratio of new entrepreneurs.

 Combining innovation and technology, we aim at increasingly sustainable businesses, while promoting diversity and reducing the country’s enormous social inequalities.
 Our trajectory is based on constant evolution and the creation of shared value with society and our stakeholders.

 The Sustainability Report 2021 was approved by the ESG Committee which reports to the Board of Directors.
 The Report is fully aligned with the sustainability standards of the GRI 101: Foundation 2016, and the economic, environmental, social and governance information contained therein refer to the period from January 1 to December 31, 2021.

 See also the Sustainability Report 2020:

 Recognition and Associations